-- (1) A maximum of one question will be accepted by any one person per Council meeting. - (2) A maximum of 30 minutes has been allocated for the answering of questions during the Council meeting, unless otherwise determined by the Chairperson. - (3) Only questions submitted in writing, preferably in accordance with the Public Question Time Guidelines via the 'Public Question Time' Form (refer Schedule 1) or via email to info@queenscliffe.vic.gov.au, and received no later than four (4) hours prior to the scheduled opening of the meeting will be accepted, unless otherwise accepted by the Chairperson.
-All questions will be acknowledged in writing and provided with a link to the meeting minutes containing the response. - (4) The Chairperson and/or Chief Executive Officer may group public questions and, if a common theme is present, may deem it appropriate to provide one response as a whole.
-Where questions have been grouped together due to a common theme the Chairperson will read out or direct that the question be read out. - (5) The Chairperson will nominate the appropriate person to respond to each question. - (6) The Chairperson or Chief Executive Officer may disallow any question which is considered to:
+- (1) A maximum of one question will be accepted by any one person per Council meeting. - (2) A maximum of 30 minutes has been allocated for the answering of questions during the Council meeting, unless otherwise determined by the Chairperson.
+The Chairperson will prioritise answering public questions asked by residents, ratepayers and those eligible to vote in Borough of Queenscliffe Council elections. - (3) Only questions submitted in writing that include the person's name and address, preferably in accordance with the Public Question Time Guidelines via the 'Public Question Time' Form (refer Schedule 1) or via email to info@queenscliffe.vic.gov.au, and received no later than four (4) hours prior to the scheduled opening of the meeting will be accepted, unless otherwise accepted by the Chairperson.
+All questions will be acknowledged in writing and provided with a link to the meeting minutes containing the response.
+Note: a person's address will not be publicly disclosed unless the person requests it is disclosed.
+A person's name will be publicly disclosed unless the person requests it remain confidential for the purposes of the meeting, including the meeting minutes. - (4) The Chairperson and/or Chief Executive Officer may group public questions and, if a common theme is present, may deem it appropriate to provide one response as a whole.
+Where questions have been grouped together due to a common theme the Chairperson will read out or direct that the question be read out. - (5) The Chairperson will nominate the appropriate person to respond to each question.